 | 113

 in-service performance evaluation.
 The procedures described in this report are intended mainly for evaluation of a specifi c roadside feature; however, it can be expanded to include continuous monitor- ing of several types of features as part of a long-term safety management system.
-This approach utilizes maintenance forces as the main source of data collection, supplemented by data from police accident reports.
+This approach utilizes maintenance forces as the main source of data collection, supplemented by data from police crash reports.
 Figure 7-1, reproduced from NCHRP Report 490, shows the various steps of this in-service performance evaluation process.
 Detailed procedures for each of these steps are outlined in the report and will not be repeated herein.

 Instead, a more general discussion on the conceptual framework of a comprehensive in-service perfor- mance evaluation is presented herein.
 The conceptual framework covers not only evaluations using the procedures detailed in NCHRP Report 490, but also other aspects of in-service performance evaluation.
 In general, in-service performance evaluation includes two separate, but integrated, programs that address different aspects of in-service performance evaluation: